vmware-archive/hillview/docs/userManual.md

 #### 3.2.3.
 Operations on selected columns

+Double-clicking on a column header will show or hide the data in that column.

 Right-clicking on a column header pops up a menu that offers a set of operations on the currently selected columns, as shown in the following figure: